ozzie-lam/rebyte-docs/guide/visibility.md

 In ReByte, you can set the visibility of your agent, app and knowledge.

-## Agent
+## Tool

-For agents, we provide 3 visibility options:
+For tools, we provide 3 visibility options:

 * Public: Anyone can see and clone your agent, but only you can edit the agent and see the runs.
 * Private: Only you can see your agent.